sveneisenschmidt/yay/docs/getting-started.md

 Automatically-generated API documentation can be found at [`http://localhost:50080/api/doc`](http://localhost:50080/api/doc), run it with `make start`.
 The latest stable version [`https://yay-demo.sloppy.zone/api/doc`](https://yay-demo.sloppy.zone/api/doc) is available via `sloppy.io`.

-Additionally Yay supports integrating third party applications via webhooks.
-Yay ships a basic Github webhook integration, more platforms will follow soon.
+Additionally Yay! supports integrating third party applications via webhooks.
+Yay! ships a basic Github webhook integration, more platforms will follow soon.
 Until then you can follow the webhook guide "[Under The Hood: Webhooks](under-the-hood.md#webhooks)" or write and contribute your own webhooks/processors, yay!

 ```yml
 integration: